One of my favourite things about Christmas is the food; the mince pies, the pigs in blankets, the cake… Everything carb heavy and bad for you, really.

 You can get my awesome Christmas jumper (as seen across my social media!) here.

-The Tesco Free From Vanilla Christmas Jumper Cake kit cake kit costs £4.50, and you can buy your own kit in store or online here.
+The Tesco Free From Vanilla Christmas Jumper Cake kit cake kit costs £4.50.